Jamarion Sharp: Western Kentucky

 Sharp finished the season with averages of 8.3 points, 7.5 rebounds and a nation-leading 4.6 blocks per game while shooting 72.7 percent from the field.
 His 148 blocks set a new single-season program record, surpassing Chris Marcus's 97 blocks in 2000–01.
 Sharp was named Conference USA Defensive Player of the Year and an honorable mention all-conference selection.
 He was a semifinalist for the Naismith Defensive Player of the Year Award, as well as a finalist for the Lefty Driesell Award.

+Professional career

+After going undrafted in the 2024 NBA draft, Sharp joined the Dallas Mavericks for the 2024 NBA Summer League and on August 3, 2024, he signed with the team.
+However, he was waived on October 18 and on October 26, he joined the Texas Legends.
+He played 29 games in the 2024–25 season, averaging 6.4 points, 7.2 rebounds and 3.2 blocks per game.

+Sharp joined the Mavericks again for the 2025 NBA Summer League.